 Sollae Cloud's Web Application

-Easy to use and customize the user interface
+Easy to use and allow you to customize the user interface

 Visualize real-time data via various kind of widgets and themes